Book Discussion Questions

 Nora struggles with a mental health trauma—an invisible illness.
 She can’t really talk about her illness, because she’s not sure what’s happening to her.
 What did you feel about her as she struggled to understand what was happening?
 Has anything like this every happened to you or someone you know?

-What do think creates the dynamic between Nora and her mother?
+What do think created the dynamic between Nora and her mother?

 Maeve carried the shame of a teen pregnancy out of marriage in 1950’s Ireland.
 How did that impact her life going forward?

 Share a passage that moved you.
 Why did this passage stand out for you?

 Sexual abuse, mental illness and suicide are always difficult subject to read about — especially when a child is involved.
 How do you feel about how the author handled it?

 Do you think Nora should have done more to help Elizabeth?